 As a kid, I broke my wrist.
-Let’s rephrase that… I literally snapped it in half.
+Let’s rephrase that… I snapped it in half.
 I had fallen a good six feet after jumping a fence, and the aftermath looked like something out of a horror movie.

 Anyway, I don’t want to put you off, but I know what it’s like to have weak wrists.
-Couple that with the fact that I am naturally a “skinny guy”, I’ve always struggled with wrist pain and lack of grip growing up.
+Couple that with the fact that I am naturally a “skinny guy,” I’ve always struggled with wrist pain and lack of grip growing up.

 So, like most folks who make a change, mine came out of desperation.
-I was fed up of always being in pain when I was trying to play table tennis or even carry heavy objects.
+I was fed up with always being in pain when I was trying to play table tennis or even carry heavy objects.